-Figure 16(c) shows an example of a changing customer demand mean, and the predictions of the forecast module based on observations of draws from a Poisson distribution with that mean.
+Figure 17(c) shows an example of a changing customer demand mean, and the predictions of the forecast module based on observations of draws from a Poisson distribution with that mean.
 The results on this particular example show that the forecast module is relatively effective at predicting the mean and following its trend.
-To gain a better understanding of the effectiveness of our forecast module for predicting customer demand, we compared it to a naive technique that assumed the current mean was the most recently observed sample from the Poisson distribution.
+To gain a better understanding of the effectiveness of our forecast module for predicting customer demand, we compared it to a naive technique that assumed the current mean to be the most recently observed sample from the Poisson distribution.
 A more detailed analysis of our technique and the naive technique across multiple games revealed that on average our forecast module was within 7% (plus or minus 1% with 95% confidence) and the naive technique was within 12% (plus or minus 1% with 95% confidence) of properly predicting the mean of each product type's demand distribution.
-While this result does not show a largely significant difference between our forecast module and the naive technique was within 2% (plus or minus 1% with 95% confidence) or forecast module was much better at predicting the trends of the means.
-Our technique was within 2% (plus or minus less than 1% with 95% confidence) of product species that 1% with 95% confidence) of predicting the trends on average, whereas the naive technique had an average of about 18% (plus or minus 2% with 95% confidence) error when predicting the trends.
+While this result does not show a largely significant difference between our forecast module and the naive technique, our forecast module was much better at predicting the trends of the means.
+Our technique was within 2% (plus or minus less than 1% with 95% confidence) of product technique of product technique and the naive technique was within 2% (plus or minus less than 1% with 95% confidence) of predicting the trends on average, whereas the naive technique had an average of about 18% (plus or minus 2% with 95% confidence) error when predicting the trends.